iamd3vil/docker-texlive/README.md

 # docker-texlive

-A docker image with pdflatex
+An opinionated docker image with pdflatex.